Primordial non-Gaussianities from inflation

-To solve this equation requires knowing the behavior of $m(\eta)$---at least to leading order in the slowly rolling parameters.
+To solve this equation requires knowing the behaviour of $m(\eta)$---at least to leading order in the slow-roll parameters $\epsilon$ and $\delta$.
 In terms of the conformal time, the $\epsilon$ parameter is defined by